Feature Selection via Graph Topology Inference for Soundscape Emotion Recognition: Soundscape Representation via Graph Learning

 Building on the SEM in \eqref{e:sem}, a common approach to estimate the adjacency matrix $\bbA$ from the signals $\bbX$ is to solve the following convex regularized least-squares problem

-The first term in the objective promotes fidelity to the data, while the second term, weighted by $\lambda$, encourages sparsity in the adjacency matrix via the $\ell_1$ norm, similar to Lasso regression settings.
-It should be noted that the matrix ${\bf A}$ is subject to two constraints: \begin{enumerate} \item zeros on its diagonal, i.e., $A_{ii} = 0$. \item and it is symmetric\footnote{Note that, setting $\lambda=0$, and using a simple least squares approach, we could find a solution ${\bf A}$, but it would be asymmetric.}, i.e., ${\bf A}={\bf A}^{\top}$. \end{enumerate} Consequently, the set of valid adjacency matrices $\ccalA$ is defined as the set of symmetric matrices with no self-loops.
-The problem in \eqref{e:sem_graph_learning} is convex, and can therefore be efficiently solved using a variety of algorithms that guarantee convergence to the global minimum~\cite{boyd2004convex,beck2017first,navarro2024fair}.
+The first term in the objective promotes fidelity to the data, while the second term, weighted by $\lambda$, encourages sparsity in the adjacency matrix via the $\ell_1$ norm, similar to Lasso regression settings. {It should be noted that the adjacency matrix ${\bf A}$ is required to satisfy the following constraints:} \begin{enumerate} \item zeros on its diagonal, i.e., $A_{ii} = 0$. \item and it is symmetric\footnote{Note that, setting $\lambda=0$, and using a simple least squares approach, we could find a solution ${\bf A}$, but it would be asymmetric.}, i.e., ${\bf A}={\bf A}^{\top}$. \end{enumerate} Consequently, the set of valid adjacency matrices $\ccalA$ is defined as a set of symmetric matrices with no self-loops. {Problem~\eqref{e:sem_graph_learning} is a constrained convex optimization problem~\cite{boyd2004convex}.
+We solve it using CVX~\cite{grant2014cvx}, an off-the-shelf convex optimization solver based on interior-point methods that ensures convergence to the global optimum for convex problems.
+Given the moderate dimensionality of the considered datasets ($N=124$ for EMO and $N=145$ for ARAUS), this approach is computationally tractable and numerically stable.} {Nevertheless, first-order methods such as proximal gradient descent (or its accelerated variant, FISTA) can be directly applied to~\eqref{e:sem_graph_learning}.
+In that case, each iteration requires computing $\bbA\bbX$, leading to a per-iteration computational cost on the order of $\mathcal{O}(N^2 M)$.
+The corresponding convergence rate is $\mathcal{O}(k^{-1})$ for proximal gradient and $\mathcal{O}(k^{-2})$ for FISTA~\cite{beck2017first,navarro2024fair}.}